Install and upgrade Bolt

 2. Edit the username and password to add credentials.
 Use either Puppet Core or PE credentials.

-• PE: The string literal license-id as the username and your PE License ID as the password.
-You can find your PE License ID in your PE license file or in the PE console by selecting License from the navigation bar.
+• PE: The username is the string literal license-id and the password is your PE License ID.
+You can find your PE License ID in your PE license file or in the PE console by clicking License in the navigation pane.

 Install Bolt